For your Home

-As a home or business owner, you should be aware of the risk of termites to your property, especially because termite damage is not covered by most home insurance policies.
+As a home or business owner, you should be aware of the risk of termites to your property.
+Termite damage is not covered by most home insurance policies.
 Statistically speaking, your property is far more likely to be damaged by termites than by fire.
 According to the National Pest Management Association (NPMA), termites cost Americans more than $5 billion in damage annually.
 Just about every property in the U.S is at risk of termites.

 There are several signs of termites that you might have these unwanted guests living in your home.
-Dr. Nancy Troyano goes over five signs of termites in our video and we’ve added two bonus signs at the end of the list!
+Dr. Nancy Troyano goes over five signs of termites in our video and we’ve added several other signs at the end of the list!

 Swarmers are usually one of the first signs of a termite infestation.
 Swarmers are winged termites that emerge from nests in large groups.
 These flying termites are the males and females that have left the nest to find a suitable mate — which could be near or in your home.